Sign In

 Mobility

-Ulm and Neu-Ulm have a well-developed public transport system, which is operated by Stadtwerke Ulm (SWU).
-The DING fare network covers the region up to 50 km into the surrounding area.
+Ulm and Neu-Ulm have a well-developed public transport system, operated by Stadtwerke Ulm (SWU).
+The DING fare network extends 50 km into the surrounding region.
 The tariffs are based on honeycombs, with Ulm and Neu-Ulm forming a joint tariff zone.

 Night buses run on the nights before Saturday, Sunday and on public holidays.